 This multi-disciplinary database provides full text for more than 4,600 journals, including full text for nearly 3,900 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.

-This library tool simultaneously searches most of Cuyamaca's online research databases offering articles, ebooks, and other formats, as well as the classic library catalog for the district's hard copy book and media collections.
+This library tool simultaneously searches most of Cuyamaca's online research databases offering articles, ebooks, and other information formats, as well as the classic library catalog for the district's hard copy book and media collections.
 Users have the opportunity to discover numerous items in full-text, as well as indexing for everything else.

 From arts and the humanities to social sciences, science and technology, this database meets research needs across all academic disciplines.
 Access scholarly journals, news magazines, and newspapers - many with full text and images!